SoccerSTATS.com back to top

 Outcome Surprise-Level

-The Outcome Surprise-Level is another example of a match-level indicator.
-Its value is calculated based on the Points Per Game (PPG) of each team (home PPG for the home team, away PPG for the visitor team) before the match, and the match outcome (home win, draw or away win) regardless of the scoreline.
+The Outcome Surprise-Level evaluates how unexpected a match outcome was, ranging from 0 (least surprising) to 100 (most surprising).
+It's calculated based on each team's pre-match PPG (home PPG for the home team, away PPG for the visitor) and the final match outcome (home win, draw, or away win), irrespective of the scoreline.

 Identifying differences in performance between two evenly ranked teams